 We’re now on Indiegogo InDemand!

 It’s not a new crowdfunding campaign.
 However, Indiegogo reached out to us about a month ago and invited us to join their platform as an InDemand campaign.
 It’s basically what our QI Store is but they accept a lot more payment methods, allowing us to have options on future perks.
-We figured that it’s a good way to make getting involved with Dead Matter more easily accessible, and Indiegogo has been extremely pleasant to work with during this process.
+We will close down the InDemand campaign at the same time as our campaign on the QI Backing Site.
+We figured that InDemand is a good way to make getting involved with Dead Matter more easily accessible.
+Indiegogo has been extremely pleasant to work with during this process.
 We also took it as an opportunity to make an overhauled version of our Kickstarter campaign that includes updates on stretchgoals.
 Check it out!

 We’ve also added more rewards for people that enjoy supporting the development of Dead Matter.
 They’re currently available on our InDemand Campaign page and on our pre-order site.
 We’ve aimed to keep the rewards to stuff we know we can deliver.
 (We’re hoping to get most of the rewards in towards the end of our Closed Alpha).

 “Pet Pic” Add-on

 Our Pet Picture reward gives you the ability to add your pet to the game.
 If you don’t have a pet, we also accept pictures of inanimate objects that resemble pets, including rocks.
 You’ll also get a blueprint that allows you to craft the picture at any time in order to show your friends (or mother).

 We’ve also got a reward that allows you to get your name on an in-game hockey jersey that the zombies or survivors will be found wearing in-game.
 You’ll be able to pick a name and a number as well as a colour scheme once the surveys for this are sent out.